[A young woman is riding a bicycle near the kerb on a city road. A man driving a car in the same lane approaches from behind.]

 Narrator: Just as you expect to see other vehicles on the road, expect to see people riding bikes too.

-[A male cyclist is shown stopped at a pedestrian crossing with a traffic light.
-Behind the cyclist is a car and in the next lane across from them, a van.
+[A male bicycle rider is shown stopped at a pedestrian crossing with a traffic light.
+Behind the bicycle rider is a car and in the next lane across from them, a van.

 Narrator: Bike riders also need to be aware of traffic, traffic lights, magpies, prams, potholes, pedestrians, Google vans.